 [For Memory, VRM, Chipsets, Game Consoles]

-A decent thermal pad from Phobya having thermal conductivity of 5.0 W/mK, which is a bit less than the Arctic Thermal Pad.
-However, the thermal pad is good enough to use on memory chips, VRM, Motherboard Northbridge or Southbridge, Heatsinks, Laptops and ICs, and chipsets of various electronic devices or components.
-It is a soft grey color thermal pad that is available in 30x30mm, 120x20mm, 100x100mm sheets and thickness ranging from 0.5mm to up to 3mm for filling even biggest of gaps.
+A decent thermal pad from Phobya having a thermal conductivity of 5.0 W/mK, which is a bit less than the Arctic Thermal Pad.
+However, the thermal pad is good enough to use on memory chips, VRM, Motherboard Northbridge or Southbridge, Heatsinks, Laptops, ICs, and chipsets of various electronic devices or components.
+It is a soft grey color thermal pad that is available in 30x30mm, 120x20mm, and 100x100mm sheets and thickness ranging from 0.5mm to up to 3mm for filling even the biggest of gaps.

 |Phobya Ultra Thermal Pad Specifications|

 |Thickness||0.5mm, 1mm, 1.5mm, 2mm, 3mm|